Exclusive: Saudi suspends aid to Yemen after Houthi takeover - sources

 The Yemeni official, who declined to be identified due to the sensitivity of the issue, said the Saudis last paid $450 million for social security payments, as well as $950 million worth of fuel products before the fall of Sanaa, in the summer.

-Riyadh then refused to pay $500 million earmarked for military purposes, including the purchase of ammunition and spare parts for an aging air fleet, the official said.
+Riyadh then refused to pay $500 million earmarked for military purposes, including the purchase of ammunition and spare parts for an ageing air fleet, the official said.

 A Western diplomatic source in Sanaa also confirmed Saudi aid had been suspended.
 "The Saudis see everything through the prism of Iran," the source said.